Inklingo

 verbA1general

-Use 'mueven' when referring to the general action of people moving or relocating items or objects from one place to another.
+Use 'mueven' when referring to the action of people relocating or moving items from one place to another.

 Two large, colorful geometric blocks sliding across a smooth wooden floor, clearly in motion.